kyleclo/olmocr/README.md

 ### Local Usage Example

-For quick testing, try the [web demo](https://olmocr.allen.ai/).
 To run locally, a GPU is required, as inference is powered by [sglang](https://github.com/sgl-project/sglang) under the hood.

 Convert a Single PDF:
 ```bash